Ford Super Duty: Special Editions

-For 2008, Ford and Harley-Davidson once again joined forces to bring out a new special edition Super Duty.
-The Harley-Davidson package was available on both F-250 and F-350 Crew Cab single-rear-wheel models.
+For 2008, Ford and Harley-Davidson partnered again to bring out the special edition Super Duty Harley-Davidson package.
+It was available on both F-250 and F-350 Crew Cab single-rear-wheel models.
 A gasoline engine was no longer offered with the package; instead, a 6.4 L Power Stroke turbo diesel was standard.
 Unique black and dusted copper two-tone leather captain's chairs with bar and shield logo, leather-trimmed center console, unique gauge cluster, and embroidered carpeted floor mats rounded out interior features.
 Twenty-inch wheels, billet-style grille, blacked out headlights, illuminated cab steps, power folding body-color Powerscope mirrors, rubber bed mat with Harley-Davidson logo, and special badging were the exterior highlights.
 The truck could be ordered with two unique exterior themes—a black monochromatic look with bodyside graphics or a black-and-vintage-copper two-tone with chrome dimensional box side Harley-Davidson lettering.
 An Audiophile premium eight-speaker stereo with subwoofer was standard, while a DVD-based navigation system was optional.
 A rear-seat DVD entertainment system with 8" screen was also optional but could not be ordered with the power moonroof.

 The Harley-Davidson package was updated for 2009.
 For the first time, this package was offered on the F-450 DRW pickup.
 The interior was trimmed in all black leather, instead of the previous year's two-tone trim.
 New colors were offered: Black with flame tape stripes, Black with Vista Blue painted flames, and Dark Blue Pearl with Vista Blue painted flames.
 Ford's ToughBed spray-on bedliner and a rearview camera were made options.
 For 2010, only minor changes were made.
 Dark Blue Pearl was deleted from the color options in favor of Black with Tuxedo Black painted flames and the rearview camera was made standard.
 2010 was the final year Ford offered a factory Harley-Davidson Super Duty (not counting the 2020+ based limited edition).

 For 2008, a 60th anniversary package was available to celebrate 60 years of the F-Series brand.
 Featuring two-tone paint, additional chrome trim, and special badging, 2,500 were to be built, and it was only available with the XLT trim.

 For 2009 and 2010, a special Cabela's edition was available in the FX4 Crew Cab configuration.
 This version included a basic package and a luxury package.
 The basic package included cloth captain's chairs, wood trim on center stack, all-weather floor mats, front and rear locking firearm storage, and an AM/FM radio.
 The luxury package included everything in the basic package but with leather seats and a navigation-based radio.
 In addition, both versions featured special badging and two-tone paint options.